Subscribe Now

 Key Points to Consider When Choosing WordPress Plugins

-Today, WordPress has over 54,000 free plugins for users to choose from.
-WordPress, being an open-source platform, allows anyone to create his plugin.
-Some developers hold a confined knowledge and understanding of what a user is looking for.
+Today, WordPress has over 54,000 free plugins from which users can choose.
+WordPress, being an open-source platform, allows anyone to create a plugin.
+Some developers have limited knowledge and understanding of what a user wants.
 WordPress hosts a diversified amount of plugins that can be readily used.
-WordPress users often face boredom and get tired by installing and testing multiple plugins until they find the correct one.
+WordPress users often face boredom and get tired of installing and testing multiple plugins until they find the correct one.

 Key Points

-The following are 7 key points that one should consider when choosing WordPress plugins-
+The following are seven key points that one should consider when choosing WordPress plugins-

 1. Checking for the Last Update

-The online repository of WordPress gives a clear indication regarding when a plugin was recently updated.
-If the user is accessing that plugin using his WordPress dashboard, it will inform the user whether the most recent plugin is compatible with the present WordPress version.
+The WordPress online repository indicates when a plugin was recently updated.
+If the user accesses that plugin using his WordPress dashboard, it will inform the user whether the most recent plugin is compatible with the present WordPress version.

-One should also understand that WordPress developers are always working to keep the plugin updated.
-This can be checked by clicking on the development tab present on the plugin’s home page and monitoring the changelog.
-The changelog gives the details of the recent updates and what is involved in these updates.
-If a plugin tends to be timely update, it remains secure to all forms of vulnerabilities and hacking, resulting in increased compatibility with other WordPress plugins & themes.
+One should also understand that WordPress developers are constantly working to keep the plugin updated.
+This can be checked by clicking the development tab on the plugin’s home page and monitoring the changelog.
+The changelog gives details of the recent updates and what is involved in them.
+If a plugin tends to be timely, it remains secure from all vulnerabilities and hacking, resulting in increased compatibility with other WordPress plugins & themes.
 On the other hand, if a WordPress plugin hasn’t been recently updated, it depicts that WordPress’s developer team is no longer interested in that particular WordPress plugin.

 2. Determine the Last WordPress Version Against Which Testing Was Done

 The WordPress team constantly updates its core files, and while doing so, there might be specific compatibility implications for certain plugins.
-In order to stay functional at all times, these plugins need to be regularly.
-The ‘Tested Up to’ version is mentioned on the repository page of the plugin.
+To stay functional at all times, these plugins need to be regularly.
+The plugin repository page mentions the ‘Tested Up to’ version.

-The ‘Tested Up to’ depicts how carefully the developers are monitoring this creation.
-In case the plugin is essential to them, they will test it against the latest WordPress version after performing the update.
+The ‘Tested Up to’ depicts how carefully developers monitor this creation.
+If the plugin is essential to them, they will test it against the latest WordPress version after performing the update.
 If the testing hasn’t been done with the latest WordPress version, it is clear that the plugin will soon become incompatible and needs to be replaced.

 3. Number of Active Installs for the Plugin

-Earlier, WordPress used to inform the users how many times a particular plugin has been downloaded, but now it gives more detailed statistics regarding the active installs.
-The active install data can be of great help as it provides an exact number of how many sites are currently using the plugin.
+Earlier, WordPress used to inform users how many times a particular plugin had been downloaded, but now it gives more detailed statistics regarding active installs.
+The active install data can significantly help as it provides an exact number of sites currently using the plugin.

-By clicking on the Advanced View link, a user can compare the total number of downloads with the number of active installs.
+By clicking the Advanced View link, a user can compare the total number of downloads with the number of active installs.
 Comparing downloads and active installs can prove to be a better method.
-Some newer plugins may have a low number of active installs; however, they may have an improved download-to-active install ratio.
+Some newer plugins may have fewer active installs; however, they may have an improved download-to-active install ratio.

 4. Check for Plugins Ratings and Reviews

-Ratings can be handy as they contain independent feedbacks from WordPress users who have used the plugin.
-Any user often wishes to use a plugin with higher ratings, though some of these ratings might have a large number of 5-star and 1-star ratings.
-This indicates that a particular plugin can be the right solution for some websites and can be useless for others.
+Ratings can be handy as they contain independent feedback from WordPress users who have used the plugin.
+Any user often wishes to use a plugin with higher ratings, though some of these ratings might have many 5-star and 1-star ratings.
+This indicates that a particular plugin can be the right solution for some websites and useless for others.

-To have a look at all the ratings and reviews, users can click on the ‘See All’ link, where the user gets a list of reviews.
-By clicking on the review’s titles, the user can read the complete review.
-As a general practice, one doesn’t go for the older reviews, as the issues pointed out might have been resolved already.
+To view all the ratings and reviews, users can click on the ‘See All’ link, which provides a list of reviews.
+The user can read the complete review by clicking on the reviews’ titles.
+Generally, one should avoid older reviews, as the issues might have been resolved already.

 5. Go Through the Profile of Developer